 First thing's first — think of all the talented people in your life who could possibly help out with your wedding day needs.
 Who's a great baker?
 Know a graphic designer?
-A photographer?
-How about a seamstress?
+Or a photographer?
+A seamstress?
 Or someone who loves to craft?
 Make a list of your loved ones and their talents, and think of who would be stoked to help you on your big day.

 You might remember bride blogger Stephanie used this tactic when planning her wedding as well — she actually posted a call for wedding help on Facebook, of all places, which was met with much excitement and offers from family and friends.
 You never know unless you ask, right?

-When it comes to hiring “friendors” for your wedding (friends or family who serve in place of a traditional hired vendor,) there are definitely a few things you should keep in mind:
+When it comes to hiring friends for your wedding (friends or family who serve in place of a traditional hired vendor,) there are definitely a few things you should keep in mind: